Learn how to create an Android keystore file to export your Android App via Kotobee Author.

 In case JDK is not installed, you can install it through one of the following links:

-Note that you may have JDK installed but still have the 'keytool' command unrecognized.
-This would mean that your environment's PATH variable is not set correctly to point to the Java JDK bin folder (more information here: http://support.kotobee.com/en/support/solutions/articles/8000045389-installing-java-jdk).
+You may have JDK installed but still have the 'keytool' command be unrecognized.
+This would mean that your environment's PATH variable is not set correctly to point to the Java JDK bin folder learn how to Install Java JDK.

 Once JDK is installed successfully, type in the following in the command line prompt: